Opel Kadett E: Chevrolet Kadett

-In Brazil, the Kadett E succeeded some versions of the Chevrolet Chevette and was introduced as the Chevrolet Kadett, with the estate version called the Chevrolet Ipanema.
+In Brazil, the Kadett E was branded as a Chevrolet and succeeded some versions of the Chevette, with the estate version called the Ipanema.
 The latter had three doors until the 1993 model year when five doors became mandatory.
 The hatchback was only available with three doors, and the saloon was never offered.
 Brazilian production of the hatchback commenced in April 1989, with the Ipanema being added in September.
 The original Opel Kadett E had been introduced late in 1984, and after it had received a facelift for 1989 the old style was adopted for Brazil.
 While the Ipanema clearly succeeded the Chevette-based Marajó estate, production of the Chevette (by now in saloon form only, the hatchback having been discontinued after the 1987 model year) and Kadett overlapped by several years; the newer model was placed above the old one in Chevrolet's lineup.
 While Chevrolet entertained the possibility of a pickup version of the Kadett E, it never materialized.

 Originally the Kadett was available with a 1.8 or a 2.0 liter engine, shared with the Ascona-based Chevrolet Monza.
 The 1.8 has 95 PS and the 2.0 (gasohol-powered only) 110 PS.
 The original versions were SL, SL/E, and GS, with the GS sporting 14 inch alloys and body-coloured bumpers.
 With a Cx of 0.30, the GS was the most aerodynamic car yet built in Brazil at this time.
 Along with some minor changes to the gearing and tires in June 1990, the 2.0 was introduced in a petrol version — which was downgraded to 99 PS.
 It is likely that the claimed power was understated, but for tax reasons it was beneficial for Brazilian manufacturers to stay under the 100 horsepower mark at the time.